kion85/k85OS/README.md

 ﻿firmware for M5stickS3
 # k85OS

-Custom firmware for M5Stack-family devices (ESP32-S3), written in C++ on ESP-IDF v5.3.1.
+Custom firmware for M5Stack-family devices (ESP32-S3), written in C/C++ on ESP-IDF v5.3.1.

 Originally ported from an earlier MicroPython/UIFlow prototype into a modular ESP-IDF C++ codebase.